47ng/sceau/README.md

 This will sign package `<cwd>/packages/my-package`, and store the output at `<cwd>/packages/my-package/build/signature.json`.

+`--ignore` lets you specify RegExp patterns to match against file paths.
+Files matching those patterns won't be included in the manifest and therefore won't be part of the final signature.

+Note that the output file is always automatically included in those patterns.

 ### Verifying

 You can verify a package signed with sceau using the following command: